Kou-kun42/chiaki/README.md

 # chiaki
+This fork provides an up to date build of Chiaki built with QT6 and containing the other feature improvements as listed below.
+It is compatible with the latest Mac OS Catalina 10.15.7 intended for use on Intel based Macs.
+The description below is copied from the main updated version of this project found here: [jbg77/chiaki](https://github.com/jbg77/chiaki)

+---

 This fork of Chiaki combines the works of Alvaromunoz, Jbaiters, Egoistically, and Streetpea to deliver an optimized gaming experience.
 It includes features such as haptic vibrations and adaptive triggers for a more immersive gaming experience, as well as improved colorimetry.
 Although haptic vibrations only work with USB and may not function, an emulation function for vibrations has been added for use with both USB and Bluetooth.
 The software is built using QT6.

 ## Features: